November 14, 2022

 Though the vast majority of therapists were quick to adopt teletherapy in the wake of the pandemic, adapting to the new model of care delivery and ensuring a smooth patient experience has been a challenge for many.
 After all, teletherapy comes with its own rules of etiquette that guide its overall effectiveness.
-This article discusses teletherapy etiquette tips in detail to help you set up a sound online practice.
+This article discusses teletherapy etiquette tips for therapists in detail to help you set up a sound online practice.

 Take your time to familiarize yourself with all the equipment you’ll be using during and after your sessions.
 If you’re using a third-party platform, request a demo at the time of purchase or registration.
 This is to ensure that the session goes smoothly.
 Ensure that your work hours are recorded correctly to avoid any payment gaps.